-Day 3: Discover Tokyo
+Day 3: Discover Tokyo Meals: B, L, D

-Start your morning with a stroll in the beautiful Imperial Palace East Garden (you will not enter the palace itself) Home of the imperial Japanese family.

-Visit Meiji Shrine, one of the most famous Shinto shrines in Japan and dedicated to the deified spirits of the former Emperor and his wife.
-Enter through the 12-metre-high Torii gate into the tranquil grounds, where you will wash your hands as per Shinto ritual of cleansing before entering this sacred space.
+Start your morning with a stroll in the beautiful Imperial Palace East Garden (you will not enter the palace itself) Home of the imperial Japanese family, see this classic Japanese castle surrounded by a moat and beautiful simplistic greenery.
+Visit Meiji Shrine, a shrine dedicated to the deified spirits of the former Emperor and his wife, Meiji Shrine is one of the most famous Shinto shrines in Japan.
+Enter through the 12-meter-high Torii gate into the tranquil grounds, where you'll wash your hands as per Shinto ritual of cleansing before entering this sacred space.
 After lunch, head to the fashionable district of Shibuya and walk on the world's most famous pedestrian crossing.